lusikem/A-Day-in-the-Life/README.md

 **A Day in the Life** is a one-minute interactive story exploring the emotional challenges and everyday chaos faced by a single immigrant mother trying to navigate city life without a safety net.

-Built using **Twine** and the **SugarCube** story format, the game invites players to experience not just the decisions, but the emotional weight behind them.
+Built using **Twine** and the **SugarCube** story format, the interactive story invites players to experience not just the decisions, but the emotional weight behind them.

 ## Play the Game